 Form for Notification:

 Also, please don't call school offices for homeschooling advice or use information about homeschooling from their websites, as they are not usually accurate according to Ohio law.
-Again, we encourage you to read the actual law code (linked at the start of this document) and be familiar with it, so you will be able to spot the misinformation when you come across it, and not be confused.
+Again, we encourage you to read the actual law statute (linked at the start of this document) and be familiar with it, so you will be able to spot the misinformation when you come across it, and not be confused.
 Schools know public school laws, not homeschooling laws, so use public schools for public school questions, and consult only homeschooling sources for homeschooling questions.

 How to Fill Out the Notification Form, Step by Step: